 Our Analysis and Test Results

 Aside from its exceptional result at defrosting the one-pound brick of ground turkey, there was very little about this microwave's performance that made it stand out compared to the rest of the pack.
-Even then, there were other models that still outperformed, making it difficult for us to find a reason to recommend this appliance above others.
+Even then, other models still outperformed this model, making it difficult for us to find a reason to recommend this appliance above others.

-The BLACK+DECKER EM720CB7 also did do decently well at reheating the canned soup — as did just about every model that we tested.
+The BLACK+DECKER also did do decently well at reheating the canned soup — as did just about every model that we tested.
 It got the soup to the perfect serving temperature following the heating directions for this microwave's power rating.
 This product delivered average results in our heat map and speed tests as well.
-We used marshmallow cream spread out on parchment paper to make a map of heating intensity for this assessment, with the BLACK+DECKER EM720CB7 evenly burning the center and middle rings.
+We used marshmallow cream spread out on parchment paper to make a map of heating intensity for this assessment, with this microwave evenly burning the center and middle rings.
 The outer ring was just getting toasted with a few completely uncooked spots.

 The BLACK+DECKER EM720CB7 also has the standard convenience features, such as a +30 seconds button and some other quick-start features.

-The BLACK+DECKER EM720CB7 unfortunately delivered poor results in our other two heating tests.
+The EM720CB7, unfortunately, delivered poor results in our other two heating tests.
 Both the plate of leftovers and the pizza weren't warmed enough for serving and were heated very inconsistently.

-The BLACK+DECKER EM720CB7 also failed to impress when it came to properly heating up the frozen burrito and the lasagna.
+The EM720CB7 also failed to impress when it came to properly heat the frozen burrito and the lasagna.
 The miniature lasagna was far from the proper serving temperature after following the directions and had an average temperature difference of 29°F between zones.
 The burrito had a similar amount of variation between areas, with the middle failing to reach the recommended temperature.